Muppets Most Wanted: Filming

 Originally commissioned under the title The Muppets ...
-Again!, principal photography began in July 2013, at London's Pinewood Studios in Iver, Buckinghamshire.
+Again!, principal photography began in January 2013, at London's Pinewood Studios in Iver, Buckinghamshire.
 Filming also took place at the Tower of London, a site where the Crown Estate rarely grants permission to do so.
 Additional filming locations in London included Leicester Square, Tower Hill, the Richmond Theatre, Wilton's Music Hall, Freemasons' Hall and The Historic Dockyard, Chatham.
-In addition to the United Kingdom, scenes were also shot at Union Station, the Walt Disney Studios lot, and on Hollywood Boulevard (to recreate the previous film's ending) in Los Angeles.
+In addition to the United Kingdom, scenes were also shot at Union Station, the Walt Disney Studios and Paramount Studios lots, and on Hollywood Boulevard (to recreate the previous film's ending) in Los Angeles.
 On June 13, 2013, the title of the film was changed from The Muppets ...
 Again! to Muppets Most Wanted, although the original title is mentioned in the opening song.

 The production design was done by Eve Stewart, who took a tongue-in-cheek approach to each country setting while also being influenced by the retro style of "crime capers of the '60s and '70s".
 Rahel Afiley returned as the costume designer, compiling the wardrobe for both Muppet and human characters.
 In addition to Afiley's own creations, English fashion designer Vivienne Westwood also contributed four outfits for Miss Piggy while United States retailer Brooks Brothers created more than 200 items for the male cast.
 Discussing Miss Piggy's wedding gown, Westwood said, "It's called the Court dress and is inspired by 17th-century English royalty and the court of King Charles II.
 It has been designed ... in a white pearl sequin fabric made from recycled water bottles."

 Post-production

 Visual effects were done primarily by The Senate Visual Effects.
 The effects studio worked on 425 shots that included CG builds and set extensions, matte paintings, particle and laser effects, animation, and rod removals.
 Additional visual effects work was done by Double Negative, Factory VFX, and Nvizible.
 As with the previous installment, the film required blue screen for scenes that required digital compositing.
 While green screen is more traditional for color keying, the screen's shade of green would clash with Kermit and therefore be unusable; Sam Eagle's shade of blue is suitable on blue screen.

 Audio mixing and editorial services were done by Todd Soundelux and 424 Post.
 Based out of Todd-AO's Santa Monica facility, Kevin O'Connell and Beau Borders worked on the film as re-recording mixers alongside 424 Post's supervising sound editors Kami Asgar and Sean McCormack.

 The first assembly cut of the film ran around two and a half hours.

+The film was dedicated to longtime Muppet performer Jerry Nelson, who died during the film's development, and Jane Henson, who died two months into production.